quantopian/coal-mine/README.md

 Links to Web UI in email notifications.

-Repeat notifications if a brick remains late for an extended period of time?
+Repeat notifications if a watcher remains late for an extended period of time?
 Not even sure I want this.

 Release to PyPI.